tango-controls/pytango/doc/client/miscellaneous.rst

 module.
 The :obj:`~PyTango.GreenMode.Futures` uses the standard python module :mod:`concurrent.futures`.

 You can set the PyTango green mode at a global level.
-You can set environment variable :envvar:`PYTANGO_GREEN_MODE` to either gevent or futures (case incensitive).
-If this environment variable is not defined the mode defaults to *Synchronous*.
+Set the environment variable :envvar:`PYTANGO_GREEN_MODE` to either gevent or futures (case incensitive).
+If this environment variable is not defined the PyTango global green mode defaults to *Synchronous*.

 Currently, at version 8.1, only :class:`DeviceProxy` has been modified to work in a green cooperative way.
 If the work is found to be useful, the same can